-In addition, the adopted regional and local land use and water quality management plans set forth management measures directed at other urban and rural nonpoint source contaminants within the Pewaukee River watershed (see Table III-1 in Chapter III of this report for a list of applicable plans).
-Sediment and total phosphorus load reduction goals for the Pewaukee River watershed called for up to 40 percent reductions in urban nonpoint source pollution loads.
-Recent studies of the potential impact of riparian landscaping activities on nutrient loadings to waterbodies in southeastern Wisconsin have suggested that urban residential lands can contribute up to twice the mass of phosphorus to a lake when subjected to an active program of urban lawn care than similar lands managed in a more natural fashion.
-For this reason, the State of Wisconsin has enacted limitations on the application of fertilizers containing phosphorus, pursuant to 2009 Wisconsin Act 9, and has taken action to limit runoff and sediment transport from urban areas and transportation corridors under Chapter NR 151 of the Wisconsin Administrative Code.
-The adopted Waukesha County Land and Water Resources Management Plan specifically incorporates recommendations under Goal 1 calling for control of urban runoff pollution and flooding.
-Consequently, the need to periodically review requirements for the control of nonpoint source pollution is an important issue to be considered.
+In addition, the adopted regional and local land use and water quality management plans set forth management measures directed at urban and rural nonpoint source contaminants within the Pewaukee River watershed (see Table 7 in Chapter III of this report for a list of applicable plans).
+Sediment (and associated total phosphorus load) reduction goals for the Pewaukee River watershed called for up to by 80 percent for new development, 40 percent from parking lots and roads associated with redevelopment, and 80 percent for infill development in urban nonpoint source pollution loads as required by NR 151 of the Wisconsin Administrative Code.
+Recent studies of the potential impact of riparian landscaping activities on nutrient loadings to waterbodies in southeastern Wisconsin have suggested that urban residential lands can contribute up to twice the mass of phosphorus to a lake when subjected to an active program of urban lawn care, contrasted with similar lands managed in a more natural fashion.7 The State of Wisconsin has enacted limitations on the application of fertilizers containing phosphorus, pursuant to 2009 Wisconsin Act 9, and has taken action to limit runoff and sediment transport from urban areas and transportation corridors under Chapter NR 151 of the Wisconsin Administrative Code.
+The adopted Waukesha County Land and Water Resources Management Plan specifically incorporates recommendations under Goal 1, calling for control of urban runoff pollution and flooding.
+Periodic review of requirements for the control of nonpoint source pollution is important and needs to be considered.